 What if your kid’s plans for college change?
 529s also let you switch the account to a different beneficiary (a sibling or even a spouse).
 The tax law has also become more flexible through recent legislation so that the funds can be used for K-12 education (with limitations).
 (Worst case: You can withdraw for any reason and owe income tax on your earnings, plus a 10% penalty — or 12.5% if you live in California.)

 Bonus: You won’t know exactly how much college will cost until you get there.
 If you end up with more money in a 529 than you’d needed, thanks to the federal SECURE Act you can use the funds to help your child pay off student loans.

-To help grow your kids’ 529 fund, ask grandparents and other relatives to consider 529 contributions in lieu of gifts.
-They can choose to either open an account in their name, or leave the direction of investments in your hands by contributing directly to your already established plan.
+To help your 529 account grow, ask grandparents and other relatives to consider 529 contributions in lieu of gifts.
+They can open an account in their own name or contribute directly to the plan you’ve already established.